 If you ask almost any dentist about the best way to replace missing teeth, they’re likely to start talking about all of the benefits of dental implants.
-Thanks to advances in placement and restoration techniques, this remarkable treatment is available to more people than ever.
-If you would like to investigate dental implants for yourself, your restorative dentist in Newington would be happy to sit down with you and discuss whether this life-changing procedure is right for you.
+This unique tooth loss solution replaces missing teeth both above and below the gumline, giving it stability, functionality, and longevity that you simply can’t get with other options.
+Thanks to advances in placement and restoration techniques, this remarkable treatment is available to more people than ever before.
+If you would like to investigate dental implants in Newington, your restorative dentist in Newington would be happy to sit down with you and discuss whether this life-changing procedure is right for you.

 Dental implants are a versatile tooth replacement option.
 They’re able to replace one tooth, a few teeth, or an entire arch of teeth.

 If you are missing just one tooth, your dentist will likely recommend that you get a single dental implant.
-A custom crown will go on top of the implant to complete your smile.
+A custom crown will go on top of the implant post to complete your smile without altering the neighboring healthy teeth like a traditional bridge would.

-If you are missing a few teeth in a row, an implant-supported bridge might be right for you.
+If you are missing a few teeth in a row, an implant bridge might be right for you.
 This type of restoration is supported by an implant on each end, each of which has a crown on top.
-An artificial tooth or two is suspended between the crowns.
+An artificial tooth or two is suspended between the crowns to effectively “bridge” the gap.

-For individuals who have suffered extensive tooth loss, an implant-supported denture could be the ideal solution.
-These prostheses are supported by just a few implants inserted at strategic locations throughout the mouth.
-Implant dentures are generally more secure and comfortable than their traditional counterparts.
+For individuals who have suffered extensive tooth loss, an implant denture could be the ideal solution.
+These restorations are supported by just a few implants inserted at strategic locations throughout the mouth.
+Implant dentures are much more secure and comfortable than their traditional counterparts.

 There are a number of factors that contribute to the overall cost of dental implants in Newington.
 Each step in the treatment process comes with its own price, and every patient’s journey is unique.
 We can provide you with a cost estimate when you visit us for your consultation.
 Dental implants may seem expensive, but they are a worthwhile investment!
 Their longevity, beauty, and strength make them the ideal tooth replacement option for many individuals who are hoping to regain their lost smile.